Embracing the Little Way

 After all, he is the Great Physician.

-After hearing these words, I felt God wanted me to know everything will be OK, similar to how St. Thérèse spoke to St. Faustina in her dreams to trust Jesus when she was very ill.
-Not only my health was completely restored, but the business I stepped away from to complete the Christian Edition of the Tao Te Ching was miraculous restored beyond my expectations.
+After hearing those words, Keith felt God reassuring him that everything would be okay.
+This reassurance mirrored how St. Thérèse spoke to St. Faustina in her dreams, encouraging her to trust in Jesus during her illness.
+Remarkably, not only was Keith’s health fully restored, but the business he had temporarily stepped away from to complete the Christian Edition of the Tao Te Ching was also miraculously recovered, exceeding his expectations.

 “When I die, I will send down a shower of roses from the heavens, I will spend my heaven by doing good on earth.” – St. Thérèse of Lisieux